 Steve has published hundreds of book chapters, articles, essays, reviews and reports and has carried out consultancy and advisory work with diverse bodies including the BBC, Granada TV, Department of Culture, Media and Sport, Lancashire County Cricket Club, Manchester City FC, Manchester United FC, Factory Records, WA Asthma Foundation, New Zealand Government and Wellington City Council.
 He chaired the Creative Industries Taskforce of the State Government of Western Australia for the Premier Geoff Gallop.
 He has also been a specialist policy advisor on mobile city cultures to the Minister of Culture and the Arts, the Department of Industry and Resources and the Office of the Premier in the State Government of Western Australia in Perth.
 He was co-editor of Ashgate’s Arena ‘Popular Cultural Studies’ book series.
 He has worked on various collaborative academic research projects including the Creative Regions Lab, The Culture Industry, Culture of Cities and Whatever Happened to the Leisure Society?
 He is a regular contributor to the world renowned popular music website www.rocksbackpages.com., editor of Bloomsbury’s Subcultural Style book series, a reviewer for the Times Higher Education and Associate Editor of CrimeTalk.
-He is a member of many international journal editorial boards including fusion, I-M Interactive Media e-journal, Sport in Society, CrimeTalk, International Journal of Child, Youth and Family Studies, and the Entertainment and Sports Law Journal.
-He has appeared in many TV and radio programmes and regularly produces podcasts on a variety of topics.
-Steve is on the international advisory board of the Teesside Centre for Realist Criminology (TCRC), Social Futures Institute, School of Science and Law, University of Teesside, Middlesbrough, UK.
+He is a member of many international journal editorial boards including fusion, I-M Interactive Media e-journal, Sport in Society, International Journal of Child, Youth and Family Studies, and the Entertainment and Sports Law Journal.
+He has appeared in many national and international TV and radio programmes and regularly produces podcasts on a variety of topics.
+Steve is on the international advisory board of the Teesside Centre for Realist Criminology (TCRC), Social Futures Institute, School of Social Sciences and Law, University of Teesside, Middlesbrough, UK.